-MP: We started with only seven people and a turnover of \in 500,000, and by the end of last year we had more than tripled our business.
-With more than 40 employees, our projection for 2016 turnover is about €2 million, and we are expecting to increase to $\in 11$ million by 2020 with a workforce of 65, following commencement of production.
+MP: We started with only seven people and a turnover of €500,000, and by the end of last year we had more than tripled our business.
+With more than 40 employees, our projection for 2016 turnover is about €2 million, and we are expecting to increase to €11 million by 2020 with a workforce of 65, following commencement of production.
 We are expecting to see a lot of growth from UAVs, which use only electromechanical actuation since they are not so large and do not require a great deal of power.
-We hope to enter new markets such as the United States, Russia, India and Turkey, but at this moment, the East and Far East markets still represent the regions of strongest opportunity for us Alberto Marchini Founder MARC INGEGNO Marc Ingegno was founded in 1992.
-Could you tell us about new solutions to provide the required qualities.
-Its structure has how the company has evolved over the last two decades?
-When I was building my own aircraft, I decided to produce the is the possibility to land everywhere, including on short strips and wheels and brakes myself, as they were very expensive otherwise. unprepared runways, in valleys and mountainous regions.
+We hope to enter new markets such as the United States, Russia, India and Turkey, but at this moment, the East and Far East markets still represent the regions of strongest opportunity Alberto Marchini Founder MARC INGEGNO how the company has evolved over the last two decades? wheels and brakes myself, as they were very expensive otherwise. unprepared runways, in valleys and mountainous regions.
 From there, I started to produce some small parts, leading on to the construction of wheels and brakes for ultralight aircraft.
-The company now employs 12 people, on a site of around 800 square enable us to sell this product on the European market.
-Although we meters.
-I also built a landing strip and, along with two hangars, are able to sell the product in Italy already, either as a fully built we can now facilitate aircraft maintenance and testing of our ultralights.
-I have invested in CNC machinery, such as 5-axis and CAD-CAM equipment, for the company and broadened our scope Marc Ingegno offers full traceability and serialization of its in the aeronautical field, supplying parts for helicopters.
+The we can now facilitate aircraft maintenance and testing of our ultralights.
+I have invested in CNC machinery, such as 5-axis and in the aeronautical field, supplying parts for helicopters.
 At the moment, our direct clients are primarily in Europe, but we efits? also sell to Australia and the United States.
 The company also sells wheels, brake systems and landing gear to other aircraft manufacturers, which themselves sell the planes overseas.
 We would like to increase our direct sales into the United States and find a local dealer.
 Within Europe, around 60% of our clients are Italian companies, while the remainder come from across Europe.
 Could you tell us about the range of products you manufacture for the aerospace industry?
 We build a wide range of complex machined components, according to customer requests.
 This includes for customers such as Vulcanair, for whom we have built complete actuators for the landing gear and special hydraulic valves.
 We have also built around 200 landing gears for Tecnam's P2006.
 Aside from this, we are able to develop new products such as the complete retractable landing gear for AgustaWestland's Project Zero, while we have designed and built wheels, braking systems and complete landing systems for the Alenia SKY-Y drone.
 We are in the process of presenting our newly designed offerings to the aerospace industry; our products are universal and can be applied to many different types of aircraft with minimal modifications.
 In fact, our products are designed to be customized.
 A fairly new product for Marc Ingegno is the Parrot ultralight plane.
-Why did you decide to move into manufacturing your own planes?
-I own a small Kitfox 2 plane, built from a U.S. construction kit, and use it to fly around the Italian Alps.
+Why did you decide to move into manufacturing your I own a small Kitfox 2 plane, built from a U.S. construction kit, and use it to fly around the Italian Alps.
 Because it is difficult to land on an incline, I began to design a plane fit for this purpose.
 In the initial stages of the design I applied my knowledge of building components for helicopters and produced a model that is completely different to other ultralight constructions.
-This plane utilizes the best materials, the best manufacturing techniques and The aerospace industry has a production system in place that we have adopted for each product and component we use, as well as for the aircraft itself.
-This means we have strict control of the product configuration and the entire production cycle from the raw materials to the finished product.
-This allows us to have constant high quality standards, as well as increased ease in providing spare parts or customizing specific parts for our clients.
+This plane utilizes the best materials, the best manufacturing techniques and